Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 What Are the Air Fryer Cooking Times for Frozen Foods?

-Frozen foods are one of the strongest use cases for the air fryer.
-The rapid hot air circulation drives off surface moisture and crisps the exterior, producing results dramatically better than oven baking or microwaving.
+Frozen foods produce some of the best air fryer results of any food category — the rapid hot air circulation drives off surface moisture and crisps the exterior far more effectively than oven baking or microwaving.
 All frozen foods should be cooked directly from frozen unless otherwise noted — thawing first makes them soggy.
 No preheating is required for most frozen items, though preheating 2–3 minutes does improve crispiness.

 | Food | Temp (°F) | Time | Flip? | Notes |